PROMs and Patellar Tracking After MPFL Reconstruction With or Without Tibial Tuberosity Transposition

 Detailed Description

 Rationale: A patellar dislocation is one of the most common acute knee disorders in children and adolescents, causing pain and functional decline.
 In order to restore healthy kinematics and relieve pain, patients can receive a MPFL reconstruction.
-Still, there is no consensus on the ideal MPFL reconstruction method and many different variations exist.
-For a reliable comparison, each MPFL reconstruction method should be evaluated clinically.
-Within the Radboudumc, a soft-tissue loop method is used for MPFL reconstruction.
-The method has not yet been evaluated clinically, and the difference in patella tracking is largely unknown.
+Still, there is no consensus on the ideal MPFL reconstruction method.
+Within the Radboudumc, a dynamic soft-tissue loop method is used for MPFL reconstruction.
+The method minimizes the risk of iatrogenic fracture of the patella and prevents nonanatomic tracking due to femoral tunnel malposition.
+Yet, the technique has not been evaluated clinically.

-Objective: Evaluate pre- and postoperative reported outcomes in patients receiving an isolated soft-tissue loop MPFL reconstruction for the treatment of patellar instability.
-Additionally, it is aimed to investigate the difference in patella tracking before and 12 months after surgery measured with 4D CT imaging.
+Objective: Evaluate pre- and postoperative reported outcomes in patients receiving an soft tissue loop MPFL reconstruction for the treatment of patellar instability.
+Additionally, it is aimed to investigate the difference in patella tracking before and ~12 months after surgery measured with 4D CT imaging in patients receiving an MPFL reconstruction with or without TTT for the treatment of patellar instability.

-Study population: 15 patients with recurrent patellofemoral instability who have received an isolated soft-tissue loop MPFL reconstruction within the Radboudumc.
+Study population: 20 patients with recurrent patellofemoral instability who have received or will receive an soft-tissue loop MPFL reconstruction with or without TTT within the Radboudumc.

 Main study parameters/endpoints: the main study parameter is the pre- and postoperative difference in patient reported outcome measures (PROMs).
-The secondary aim is to assess changes in patellar tracking (measured before and 12 months after surgery).
+The secondary aim is to assess changes in patellar tracking (measured before and 12 months (to ~ 24 months) after surgery).

 Study Type